Bang1338/wordle-today/PREVIOUS.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  Zero repeated letters.
+  1 repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 1 vowels.
+  There are 2 vowels.
+In fact, one of them are repeated.
+If I count that too, there are 3 vowels.
 </details>

 ### Hint #3: First letter and Last letter